thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/Doubting_Harry.md

 ---
+collection: Harrypedia
-title: "Doubting Harry's Character"
+title: Doubting Harry's Character
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 > The office dissolved but re-formed instantly.
 Snape was pacing up and down in